Vest Family Trust – how to wind up old Family Trust

 ATO Taxation Ruling TR 2018/6 sets out the views on the income tax consequences of a trust vesting.
 Our vesting deed complies with the ruling.

-A trust’s ‘vesting” or ‘termination’ date is the day on which the beneficiaries’ interests in the property of the trust become ‘vested in interest and possession’.
+A trust’s ‘vesting” or ‘termination’ date is the day the beneficiaries’ interests in the trust’s property become ‘vested in interest and possession’.

 Centrelink vs closed Family Trust

 To get Centrelink, you move your assets into your Family Trust.
-In 2002 the laws changed and Centrelink and the ATO started data-matching.
+In 2002 the laws changed, and Centrelink and the ATO started data-matching.
 I remember it well.
 I was sitting on the Tax Institutes’ Education Committee and organised a paper to be delivered.
-Try as I might I couldn’t find a taxation lawyer to present the paper.
-So I had to write and deliver the paper myself.
+Try as I might, I could not find a taxation lawyer to present the paper.
+So, I had to write and deliver the paper myself.

 Centrelink deems you to own 100% of the Family Trust assets

 Family trusts are flexible.
 There are over 400,000 beneficiaries in an Australian trust.
 But you generally only distribute to your immediate family.
-Centrelink’s specific assessment rules do not cope.
+Centrelink’s specific assessment rules do not cope with this.
 They are far too broad-reaching.
 Centrelink has an unrefined and unfair catch-all set of attribution rules.
 If you had any involvement with a family trust as an appointor, trustee or one of the 400,000 beneficiaries, you:

-• you are deemed to earn the corresponding income.
+• you are deemed to have earned the corresponding income.

 This is under Centrelink’s attribution rules.